-The daily allowance shall be based on annual earnings after 28 days have elapsed from the date of the claim event, excluding the date.
+The daily allowance is based on annual earnings after 28 days have elapsed from the date of the claim event, excluding the date.

 The daily allowance based on annual earnings corresponds to 1/360 of the injured person’s annual earnings under sections 71-78 in the Workers’ Compensation Act.
 The daily allowance is primarily paid to the employer for the time he has paid sick pay, and after that directly to the injured.

-The daily allowance due to leisure time accidents is calculated in the same way as the daily allowance due to accidents at work, but is co-ordinated with other statutory insurances from which the injured is entitled to compensation for the same injury.
-The daily allowance is taxable income.
+The daily allowance due to leisure time accidents is calculated in the same way as the daily allowance due to accidents at work, but is coordinated with other statutory insurances from which the injured is entitled to compensation for the same injury.
+The daily allowance is a taxable income.

-Loss of income due to physical care is compensated and is equivalent to the injured persons salary for the time used for the physical care including the travel time.
+Loss of income due to physical care is compensated.
+It is equivalent to the injured person’s salary for the time used for the physical care, including travel time.
 Compensation is paid for a maximum of 30 days per calendar year.
-The compensation is taxable income.
+The physical care compensation is a taxable income.